-Patient information: Vaginal birth after cesarean delivery (VBAC) (Beyond the Basics)
+Patient education: Vaginal birth after cesarean delivery (VBAC) (Beyond the Basics)

 - F Gary Cunningham, MD